A Corroborative Approach to Verification and Validation of Human--Robot Teams: Corroborative V V of the Case Study

 \begin{scriptsize}

-\end{scriptsize} For our case study, the probability that the human disengages (i.e., becomes bored or distracted) is set to zero as we are primarily focused on the typical use-case in which the human is always focused on the task.
-Similarly, we assume that the human's gaze, hand pressure and location are always within acceptable bounds for the handover task.
+\end{scriptsize} For our case study, the probability that the human disengages (i.e., becomes bored or distracted) is set to zero as we are examining the typical use-case in which the human is always focused on the task.
+Similarly, we assume that the human's gaze, hand pressure and location are always within acceptable bounds for the handover task, i.e., the probabilities that these are acceptable is set to 1.0.
+In this model we are primarily concerned with the robot's reliability, so we assume that the human is completely reliable and engaged with the task at hand.
+Note that these probabilities could be set differently if, for instance, we wanted to incorporate the human's tiredness level into the model, \newer{or if we wanted to specify that the person's interest in the task may waver and affect their gaze and hand pressure/location.}

+Clearly, the Human module only captures the tiny fragment of human behaviour which is relevant to the handover sub-task.
+In more complex HRI scenarios, the human module may have to be much more complex.
+Indeed, it is extremely unlikely that a PRISM module will ever be able to capture the full complexity and nuance of human behaviour.
+However, it is still desirable, and in fact necessary, for V\&V to model the human's interactions with the robot, even if the model is abstract and coarse-grained.

 Real-world sensors do not work perfectly, and this is reflected in the formal model.
 As a result, it is possible that the handover task will not always complete successfully.
 The gaze sensor reports that the human is looking at the object only 95\% of the time.
 The rest of the time the sensor reports (incorrectly) that the human is not looking at the object.
 When the gaze sensor reports correctly that the human's gaze is okay, the gaze sensor has reported a ``true positive.''
 When the gaze sensor incorrectly reports that the human's gaze is not okay, we call this a ``false negative.''
 Similarly, the gaze sensor may correctly report that the person is not looking at the object (a true negative, with probability 95\% also) or may incorrectly report that the person is looking at the object (a false positive).

+The part of the formal model which handles the gaze, pressure and location sensor states can be seen in lines 16--22 of Figure~\ref{f:prism-code-robot}.
 Note that true positives and their corresponding false negatives are mutually exclusive, and therefore $P(\pred{false\_negative}) = 1-P(\pred{true\_positive})$.
 The same is also true of true negatives and false positives:

 \begin{scriptsize}

 \end{scriptsize} The pressure and location sensors are given the same probabilities of 95\% for true positives/negatives and 5\% for false negatives/positives.
 With no experimental results or hardware specifications to refer to, it was assumed that sensors would be accurate ``most of the time.''
 A reliability of 95\% was therefore chosen as a first estimate.